SIERRA de LOJA.

 Grey-fronted Honeyeater (Ptilotula plumula).

-Before we left the camp site for a walk we picked up Horsfield's Bronze-Cuckoo (Chrysococcyx basalis), Pied Butcherbird (Cracticus nigrogularis), Grey-fronted (Ptilotula plumula), Spiny-cheeked (Acanthagenys rufogularis), White-fronted (Purnella albifrons) and Singing Honeyeater (Gavicalis virescens), Crested Bellbird (Oreoica gutturalis), Zebra Finch (Taeniopygia guttata), Spotted Harrier (Circus assimilis) and another Dingo (Canis dingo).
+Before we left the campsite and went for a walk we picked up Horsfield's Bronze-Cuckoo (Chrysococcyx basalis), Pied Butcherbird (Cracticus nigrogularis), Grey-fronted (Ptilotula plumula), Spiny-cheeked (Acanthagenys rufogularis), White-fronted (Purnella albifrons) and Singing Honeyeater (Gavicalis virescens), Crested Bellbird (Oreoica gutturalis), Zebra Finch (Taeniopygia guttata), Spotted Harrier (Circus assimilis) and another Dingo (Canis dingo).

 Mulga Ant (Polyrhachis macropa) nest.